AP Exclusive: New election systems use vulnerable software

 Hart and Dominion didn’t respond to requests for comment.

 Microsoft usually releases patches for operating systems monthly, so hackers have learned to target older, unsupported systems.
-Its systems have been ground zero for crippling cyberattacks, including the WannaCry ransomware attack which froze systems in 200,000 computers across 150 countries in 2017.
+Its systems have been ground zero for crippling cyberattacks, including the WannaCry ransomware attack, which froze systems in 200,000 computers across 150 countries in 2017.

 For many people, the end of Microsoft 7 support means simply updating.
 However, for election systems the process is more onerous.
 ES&S and Hart don’t have federally certified systems on Windows 10, and the road to certification is long and costly, often taking at least a year and costing six figures.

-Note: This story has been corrected to fix spelling of Arizona elections spokeswoman C. Murphy Hebert’s last name.